-While you’re doing this, you’ll need to start placing one hand under their jaw and the other above.
+While you’re doing this, you’ll need to start placing one hand under the dog mouth and the other above.
 Make sure you carefully rub their teeth and gums.
-There’s no need to pull their jaws open just yet: just calmly rest your hands on their muzzle (one hand above, one below) for a few seconds to get the accustomed to the feeling.
+There’s no need to pull their jaws open just yet: just calmly rest your hands on their muzzle (one hand above, one below) for a few seconds to get accustomed to the feeling.

 After a few successful days of brushing, start increasing the number of teeth you brush.
 Keep applying the toothpaste as often as you need to, and brush in a circular motion along the gum line.
-If your dog is receptive, try gingerly opening their jaw to brush the back teeth.
-Many owners feel frustrated by not being able to brush the interior of the mouth, but most dog breeds suffer outer dental problems.
-Don’t worry and don’t rush!
+If your dog is receptive, try gingerly opening the jaw to brush the back teeth.
+Many owners feel frustrated by not being able to touch the interior of the mouth, but most dog breeds suffer outer dental problems.
+No rush!

 Oral health shouldn’t stop with brushing: gnawing on a great natural (rawhide or soft knucklebones are best) or synthetic product will help curb deterioration, too!